miargentieri/exposome-aging-ukb/results/README.md

-# Supplementary files - raw analysis output
+# Supplementary files - all analysis output

-This directory contains raw summary statistics from all analyses completed for the publication "Exposome-wide analysis reveals the environmental architecture of human aging among 492,569 UK Biobank participants."
+This directory contains summary statistics from all analyses completed for the publication "Exposome-wide analysis reveals the environmental architecture of human aging among 492,569 UK Biobank participants."
 Published in XXX.
+Results from all tests in all analysis stages are reported, both significant and null.

 Manifest